Angel Pérez (canoeist)

-Ángel Pérez (born February 2, 1971 in Havana) is a Cuban-born American Sprint Kayaker who competed from the early 1990s to the mid-2000s.
+Ángel Pérez Medina (born February 2, 1971, in Havana) is a Cuban-born American sprint kayaker who competed from the early 1990s to the mid-2000s.

-In 1991, he was a Pan American Games 5 Gold Medalist and 1 Silver Medalist in Sprint Kayak in Havana, Cuba.
-At the 1992 Summer Olympics in Barcelona, Spain, for Cuba, he was a Semifinalist of both the K-1 500 m and the K-2 1000 m events.
+In 1991, he won 4 golds and 1 silver in kayak sprint in Havana, Cuba.
+At the 1992 Summer Olympics in Barcelona, Spain, for Cuba, he was a semifinalist of both the K-1 500 m and the K-2 1000 m events.

 In 1993 he and two other Cuban athletes sneaked away from an altitude training center in Mexico City, and sought asylum in Miami.
-In 1996, while already a resident of the US and being a qualified Olympic US Canoe and Kayak Team member, he was not able to participate in the 1996 Atlanta Olympic Games because he was not yet a US Citizen.
-Four years later in the Olympic Games in Sydney, Australia, for the United States, US Citizen Pérez finished sixth in both the K-2 500 m and the K-4 1000 m events.
+In 1996, while already a resident of the US and being a qualified Olympic US Canoe and Kayak Team member, he was not able to participate in the 1996 Olympic Games because he was not yet a US citizen.

+Four years later at the 2000 Summer Olympics in Sydney, Australia, for the United States, US citizen Pérez finished sixth in both the K-2 500 m and the K-4 1000 m events.
 Angel Perez was able to compete in Sydney, Australia despite a legal battle in the Olympic Court of Arbitrations, as Cuba fought in International Courts not to allow his former athlete to compete for the USA.
 A few hours before the start of the Sydney Games, Perez was legally allowed to compete.

 In 2004 he retired to pursue other careers.
 Angel Perez, a Certified General Contractor, currently resides with his wife, Mari, and two children, Andres Roberto (b.
 1996) and Marcos Alejandro (b.
 2009)in Miami, Florida.